-Vancouver may get a lot of flak for its, erm, relaxed fashions, but, thanks in part to our strict adherence to the third environmental R (that’s “recycle”, folks!) and the keen eyes of a few prudent shop owners, the city’s thrift and vintage game is pretty damn strong.
+Vancouver may get a lot of flak for its, erm, relaxed fashions, but, thanks in part to our strict adherence to the second environmental R (that’s “reuse”, folks!) and the keen eyes of a few prudent shop owners, the city’s thrift and vintage game is pretty damn strong.

 Whether you’re in it for the thrill of the hunt, are looking to reduce your fast-fashion intake, or are in desperate need of a flapper dress for that ’20s-themed baby shower your sister-in-law has insisted on throwing, there’s a secondhand shop around town for every style and budget.